-To get started using mail order, ask your healthcare provider to write a prescription for up to the maximum days' supply allowed by your plan, usually a 90 day supply, plus refills for up to one year.
-Your healthcare provider can e-prescribe or fax your prescription directly to Express Scripts; or you can mail your prescription with a completed mail order form and payment to Express Scripts.
-You can contact the Rx Information number on your ID card if you need help transferring your prescriptions to mail order.
+To get started using home delivery, ask your healthcare provider to write a prescription for up to the maximum days' supply allowed by your plan, usually a 90-day supply, plus refills for up to one year.
+Your healthcare provider can e-prescribe or fax your prescription directly to Express Scripts; or you can mail your prescription with a completed home delivery form and payment to Express Scripts.
+You can contact the Rx Information number on your ID card if you need help transferring your prescriptions to home delivery.
 You can also transfer your existing prescription to mail order online through the Express Scripts website.
-Existing members should log in to My Health Plan at MedMutual.com/Rx and click Sign on to Express Scripts.
-On the Express Scripts website, select Pharmacy Options under the Prescriptions menu and select the medication(s) you want to include in home delivery.
+Log in to My Health Plan at MedMutual.com/Rx and click on the Sign on to Express Scripts button.
+From the Express Scripts website, choose Prescriptions and then Pharmacy Options to select the medication(s) you want to include in home delivery.

-When ordering through mail order, your medication should be delivered in about eight days (10-14 days if it's a new prescription).
+When ordering through home delivery, your medication should be delivered in about eight days (10-14 days if it's a new prescription).
 Please have a sufficient supply of your medicine on hand when you place your order.
 Once your prescription has been sent by your healthcare provider, call the Rx Information number on your ID card to reach Express Scripts to confirm your prescription was received and to provide additional payment and allergy information.
 Express Scripts cannot process your prescription without this information.
 You can check your order status and order additional refills for existing and unexpired prescriptions by visiting the Express Scripts website through My Health Plan, or by calling the Rx Information number on your ID card.
+For helpful tips to get started with home delivery, watch our video at MedMutual.com/MailOrder or view our brochure at MedMutual.com/PrescriptionHomeDeliverv.

-"Are specialty drugs covered by my plan?"
+Are specialty drugs covered by my plan?